checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 The combination of automated interactions and assertions leads to confidence that your site works as expected.

-Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** and **[Puppeteer](https://github.com/GoogleChrome/puppeteer)**
-frameworks to power your Browser checks.
-Use these frameworks to control the interactions you want to happen on a web page.
+Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** framework to power your Browser checks.
+Use this framework to control the interactions you want to happen on a web page.

-{{< info >}}
-While Playwright and Puppeteer share many similarities, they have evolved at different speeds over the last two years.
-Playwright's rapid release cycle and new  features such as [auto-waiting](https://playwright.dev/docs/actionability) and [the built-in inspector](https://playwright.dev/docs/debug#playwright-inspector) made it gain momentum in the developer community.

-__We recommend using Playwright if you are just starting out or [migrating from Puppeteer to Playwright using `puppeteer-to-playwright`](https://github.com/checkly/puppeteer-to-playwright).__
-{{< /info >}}

 The following code is a valid Browser check.